-16. REPORT TO FULL COUNCIL
+47.15.
+REPORTS TO FULL COUNCIL

-16.1 When a Scrutiny Committee can require a report
+47.115.1 When a Scrutiny Committee can require a report

-A relevant scrutiny committee can require that the Executive submit a report to Full Council within such reasonable time period as the scrutiny committee specifies if they consider that a Key Decision has been taken which was not:
+A relevant scrutiny committee can require that the Executive Cabinet submit a report to Full Council within such reasonable time period as the scrutiny committee specifies if they consider think that a Key Decision has been taken which was not:

-- (a) treated as a Key Decision - (b) included in the 28 day notice of Key and/or Confidential/Exempt Decisions; or - (c) the subject of an agreement under Access to Information Rule 16 (Urgency).
+- (a) treated as a Key Decision or - included in the Cabinet Forward Plan of Key Decisions 28 day notice of Key and/or Confidential/Exempt Decisions; or - (b)(c) the subject of the general exception procedure at Rule 13 or - (c)(d) the subject of an agreement under Access to Information the Special Urgency Procedure at Rule 16-14 (Urgency).

 When directed to do so by either the Chair of the relevant scrutiny committee or by any 5 members of that scrutiny committee, the Chief Executive on behalf of the relevant scrutiny committee or the Executive, will serve notice in writing upon the Council Leader, requiring such a report to be submitted to Full Council.

-Alternatively, the relevant scrutiny committee may pass a resolution at their meeting to require such a report of the Executive to Full Council within a specified time period.
+Alternatively, the relevant scrutiny committee may pass a resolution at their meeting to require such a report of the Executive-Cabinet to Full Council within a specified time period.

-16.2 Executive's report to Full Council
+47.215.2 Executive's reportCabinet's report to Full Council

-The Executive will prepare a report for submission to the next available meeting of the Council, when required to do so in accordance with Access to Information Rule 16.1.
+The Executive will Cabinet will prepare a report for submission to for the next available meeting of the Council, when required to do so in accordance with Access to Information Rule 1615.1.
 However, if the next meeting of the Council is within 7 days of receipt of the written notice, or the resolution of the scrutiny committee requiring the report, then the report may be submitted to the meeting held next after that.